-• Click here for information “Conflict in the Classroom,” this month’s featured presentation.
+• Click here for information “The ‘Core’ of the Matter: Creating a Community for Making Common Core State Standards Work,” this month’s featured presentation.

 • Click here for free downloads of our “Pads” on the Back™ Templates with 8 different ways to acknowledge the people you value and appreciate in your life.
-We now have 42 templates available in 40 different languages.
+We now have 43 templates available in 41 different languages!

 Or just click on one of the links in the navigation bar and find an article, handout, blog, podcast, presentation, or product you can use.
 There is plenty more to come in the coming weeks, as I look forward to continuing to convert pages from the old site and add new content here as well.

 Please support this site